-Harry and Meghan in surprise school visit
+Meghan Markle in surprise school visit

-Harry and Meghan in surprise Nottingham school visit
+Meghan Markle in surprise Nottingham school visit

-A pupil from Nottingham said she was "just speechless" when Meghan Markle and Prince Harry visited her school.
+A pupil from Nottingham said she was "just speechless" when Meghan Markle invited her to her wedding.

-Leonora Ncomanzi previously spoke to the couple when they visited the city on their first official event after their engagement was announced.
+Leonora Ncomanzi spoke to Ms Markle when she and Prince Harry visited the city on their first official event after their engagement was announced.

 Ms Markle honoured a promise to Leonora and returned to Nottingham Academy for a private visit.

-The 13-year-old will also attend the couple's wedding in St George's Chapel at Windsor Castle on 19 May.
+The 13-year-old will also attend Ms Markle's wedding in St George's Chapel at Windsor Castle on 19 May.

 Leonora said the surprise visit was a sign of the warmth Ms Markle and Prince Harry have shown.